lsst-dm/dmtn-116/index.rst

 We have one ``.well-known`` endpoint, ``.well-known/jwks.json``, which is a `JWKS file <https://tools.ietf.org/html/rfc7517>`__ with the keys necessary for the `Token Issuer <#token-issuer>`__.
-This file is used by oauth2_proxy to verify verify tokens.
+This file is used by oauth2_proxy to verify tokens.

 Usage